hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 This chapter describes step by step how to compile and deploy the microservices themselves.
 [Part 2](https://www.hostettler.net/2019/02/17/microservice-architecture-part-2.html) describes how to setup non-functional services such as SSO (Single Sign On), API concentration, and logging.
-Because of its distributed nature, in a microservice architecture, non-functional infratructure is as important than the actual services.
+Because of its distributed nature, in a microservice architecture, the non-functional infrastructure is as important than the actual services.
 [Part 3](https://www.hostettler.net/2019/03/04/microservice-architecture-part-3.html) dives deeper in what a microservice architecture actually is, its benefits and drawbacks, and some details on the related technologies.
-Part 5 focuses on the software factory, putting everything together and testing the result.
+Part 4 focuses on the software factory, putting everything together and testing the result.
-Then Part 6 does the autopsy of a microservice, detailling the associated design patterns.
+Finally, Part 5 does the autopsy of a microservice, detailing the associated design patterns.

 # Pre-requisites

 {% include info.html content="This series of blog post leverages a lot of different technologies.
 Please take the time to install everything properly.
 It will save time later on." %}

-To execute the samples you will need to install and to configure the following tools:
+To execute the samples, you will need to install and to configure the following tools:
-- a "reasonnably" powerfull computer with Linux (whatever recent distribution) or Windows (min.
+- a "reasonably" powerful computer with Linux (whatever recent distribution) or Windows (min.
 Windows 10) to support Docker.
-Mac is ok as well but it requires some additional steps that will not be described here.
+Mac is ok as well, but it requires some additional steps that will not be described here.
-- a working Docker environnment to deploy the services locally.
+- a working Docker environment to deploy the services locally.
 - a [JDK 11](https://jdk.java.net/11/) to compile and run the services
 - a Git client for collaboration
 - [NodeJS](https://nodejs.org/) and the [Angular tooling](https://angular.io/guide/quickstart)